Battle of Jankau: Battle

-The battle consisted of two parts, the first from dawn to midday, the second from early afternoon until nightfall.
+The battle consisted of two phases, the first from dawn to midday, the second from early afternoon until nightfall.
 Around 6:00 am, a Swedish column under Robert Douglas feinted against the Imperial right, while their main force moved around their left.
 After ordering Götzen to post a detachment on Chapel Hill, Hatzfeldt set off to assess Douglas' move, which he correctly deduced was a diversion.
 On his return, he discovered Götzen had misinterpreted his orders, and moved his entire force towards the hill; it became stuck in the woods and broken ground, giving the Swedes time to install artillery and infantry at the crest.
 After a furious argument, Götzen launched a series of attacks, which were repulsed with heavy loss; just after 9:15 am, he was killed, and his troops withdrew.

 Hatzfeldt moved troops from the centre to cover the retreat of Götzen's men, but unlike the lighter Swedish guns, their artillery got stuck in the mud, and was captured by Arvid Wittenberg.
 Cavalry charges led by Werth kept the Swedes at a safe distance, and the two armies broke contact just before midday.
-Having cleared the road to Olomouc, Torstensson decided to allow the Imperial army to withdraw, hoping to re-organise his exhausted troops prior to setting off.
+Having cleared the road to Olomouc, Torstensson decided to allow the Imperial army to withdraw, hoping to reorganise his exhausted troops prior to setting off.

 However, Hatzfeldt felt the Swedes were too close for him to retreat in safety, and opted to hold his position until nightfall.
 Seeing this, Torstensson moved his guns forward, firing at close range into the helpless Imperial infantry.
 Werth charged and scattered the Swedish right, before his cavalry stopped to loot the baggage train, where they captured Torstensson's wife.
 The Swedish cavalry reformed and counter-attacked, inflicting heavy casualties, with only 1,500 of the 5,000 Bavarians making it back to Munich.
 The Imperial infantry surrendered, some 4,450 men being taken prisoner, including Hatzfeldt, with another 4,000 killed or wounded.
 From the 36 regiments that fought at Jankau, only 2,697 men were present in Prague a week later, with another 2,000 left scattered in Moravia.
 Swedish losses totalled between 3,000 and 4,000 killed or wounded.